kreait/firebase-php/docs/overview.rst

     php composer-setup.php
     php -r "unlink('composer-setup.php');"

-You can add the Firebase SDK as a dependency using the composer.phar CLI:
+You can add the Firebase Admin SDK as a dependency using the composer.phar CLI:

 .. code-block:: bash

     php composer.phar require kreait/firebase-php ^2.0

-Alternatively, you can specify the Firebase SDK as a dependency in your project's existing composer.json file:
+Alternatively, you can specify the Firebase Admin SDK as a dependency in your project's existing composer.json file:

 .. code-block:: js